MatheusGianetti/MatheusGianetti/README.md

 ### What I do

 I am a highly motivated Full-Stack Developer with over a year of experience in developing internal systems to assist in fraud identification using a wide range of technologies, including C#, GoLang, PostgreSQL, Redis, Typescript, Angular, React, Docker, Git, and Scrum methodology in both Windows and Linux systems.
-I am finishing college in Systems Analysis and Development.
+I am currently working as a freelance web developer and finishing college in Systems Analysis and Development.

 ## My skills 📜